 Countdown to Christmas: Donald Trump says he "saved" Christmas.
 No, he didn't.
 It was never in danger

 We are one week away from Christmas.
-Unfortunately, one man lives in a fantasy world where he thinks he thought the holiday was imperiled, and "saved" it.
+Unfortunately, one man lives in a fantasy world where he thought the holiday was imperiled, and "saved" it.

 Ol' Pecos Pampers himself, Donald John Munchausen Trump spun his latest fairy tale in an interview conducted by former Arkansas Governor-turned-Christian talk show host Mike Huckabee.